 While the army chief, Ahmed Gaid Salah, speaks of a “liberated justice”, the same questionable practices can still be observed on the ground.

 It should be recalled that Sabri Boukadoum’s department stands accused of serious frauds in the U.K as part of a claim brought by a former employee of the Embassy of Algeria.
 According to the defence’s documents, the Algerian authorities threatened Y.B, the employee.
 During the victim’s ordeal, the Algerian authorities are alleged to have sent a “group of thugs” who assaulted him near his home in Maidenhead, a crime investigated by the Metropolitan police.
-Additionally, the Algerian Embassy in London demanded he lie to the U.K Home Office in the same formal correspondence.

 Our investigation can also reveal that Sabri Boukadoum’s department falsified sick notes intended for Lancaster University for the benefit of a daughter of retired general Ali Bekkouche, formerly the army’s airforce chief.
 The fraudulent absence letters displayed the official Algerian authorities’ header and stamps, these were issued to Lancaster University on a regular basis at the request of the army general’s daughter, to cover for her non-attendance.